-EXPLAINER: Questions remain after supermarket mass shooting
+EXPLAINER: A look at key questions after Colorado shooting

-As the U.S. reels from its second mass shooting in less than a week, authorities are working to piece together what led up to the rampage that killed 10 people at a Colorado supermarket on a weekday afternoon.
+The U.S. is reeling from its second mass shooting in less than a week and a city is again grieving even as the nation continues to cope with the coronavirus pandemic.

-Portraits are beginning to emerge of the victims, including the owner of a local clothing shop, a man about to become a grandfather, a photographer and a Medicare agent who was also an actress.
+The suspect was jailed after the rampage that killed 10 people in a Colorado supermarket Monday afternoon, but many questions about what caused the shooting are still unanswered.

-The suspect in the shooting is in jail, but many questions about what caused the shooting remain unanswered.
-Here’s a look at what is known and what isn’t:
+Here’s a look at what is known and what remains unknown:

 LIVES LOST